Initial analysis of the impact of the Ukrainian power grid synchronization with Continental Europe: Background

 \section{Background}

 The stable operation of a power grid requires that all generators run in synchrony at a common frequency~\cite{witthaut2022collective}.
 Transient violations of perfect synchronization can occur after local disturbances~\cite{Klein1991}, but perturbations are rapidly damped out~\cite{rydingorjao2020open}.
 In contrast, a full loss of synchrony can have fatal consequences.
 For instance, the Continental European power grid split into three mutually asynchronous fragments during the 2006 European power outage after a cascade of transmission line failures~\cite{UCTE07}.
+Similar, although not as severe, system split events took place in 2021~\cite{entsoe2021a, entsoe2021b}.

 Several synchronous areas exist in Europe, with the Continental European (CE) area being the largest.
 Prior to 2022, it included a generation capacity of more than $600 \, \si{GW}$ and served more than 400 million customers.
 Power transmission between different synchronous areas is possible only via converters~\cite{kolar2011review} or high-voltage directed current (HVDC) lines~\cite{pierri2017challenges}.
 Regulations for power system operation and control are standardized within the European Network of Transmission System Operators for Electricity (ENTSO-E).